oobabooga/text-generation-webui/Pygmalion-chat-model-FAQ.md

 #### I have imported my character but I can't see the `example_dialogue`.

 The `example_dialogue` from your JSON character is parsed, added to the chat history, and kept hidden.
-To view it, you can either download your chat history and view the lines before `<|BEGIN-VISIBLE-CHAT|>`, or start the web UI with the `--verbose` option to print your prompts in the terminal.
+You can check the parsed output in the terminal, where it is always printed whenever you load a character.

 Note that for the example dialogue to be parsed correctly, your name in the web UI (usually `You`) must match the name used in the example dialogue.